PINCHED NERVE IN THE NECK

 - Spinal Stenosis: A narrowing of the spinal canal that increases pressure on neural elements.

-- Spondylolisthesis: When a vertebra slips forward over the one below it, sometimes requiring intervention.
+- Spondylolisthesis: When a vertebra slips forward over the one below it, it sometimes requires intervention.

 Understanding Endoscopic Foraminoplasty: The Solution for Pinched Nerves